-This article will cover how to use the Secure Offline Update feature of our Torizon Platform Services.
+This article will cover how to use the Secure Offline Update feature of our Torizon Cloud.
 If you need conceptual context, please refer to our Torizon Updates Overview article on Secure Updates with Torizon.

 Throughout the article, we will use terminology specific to Offline Updates.
 For this information and more on what Offline Updates are and the concepts surrounding them please refer to our First Steps article on the feature.

 Otherwise, this article will be a purely how-to guide on the feature.

 - TorizonCore 5.7.0 or newer

 - Commercial account on our Torizon Cloud website

 - An appropriate update medium (USB or SD Card drive)